MdAliAhnaf/ML-Classification_Regression/README.md

     - Other features similar to the training data but without the target variable `y`.

 ### Methodology
+1. **Loading Data**: Datasets `train.csv` and `test.csv` are loaded into the notebook.

-1. **Data Preprocessing:**
+2. **Data Preprocessing:**
-    - Encoding categorical variables.
+    - **Encoding Categorical Variables**: Categorical features are encoded to numerical values for model compatibility.
-    - Computing correlation coefficients between input columns and the target variable.
+    - **Computing Correlation Coefficients**: Correlation coefficients between input features and the target variable are computed to assess feature importance.
-    - Combining training and test data for label encoding.
+    - **Combining Data for Label Encoding**: The training and test datasets are combined to ensure consistent label encoding across both datasets.
-    - Standardizing continuous features to ensure uniformity in scales.
+    - **Handling Categorical Variables**: Label Encoding is applied to convert categorical features into numeric values.
+    - **Separating Data**: After label encoding, the combined dataset is split back into `X_train` and `X_test`.
+    - **Standardizing Continuous Features**: Continuous numerical features are standardized to improve model performance.

+3. **Stratified K-Fold**: Stratified K-Fold cross-validation is applied to ensure that the training and validation datasets maintain the same distribution of the target variable.

-2. **Model Training:**
+4. **Model Training:**
     - Employed models: `LGBMRegressor` and `XGBRegressor`.
     - Utilized Grid Search for hyperparameter tuning:
         - **LGBMRegressor Best Hyperparameters:**